omar-Abouyoussef/Portfolio-optimization/README.md

 3. Simulated stock prices could also be used in optimization.

 #### Other features found in MC.py
-. simulated stock prices alongside their distribution.
+Simulated stock prices alongside their distribution.